Critical Care & International Air Ambulance

 • Transport isolette

-For ECMO and balloon pump, transports specialized teams as physicians, cardiologists, or cardiovascular perfusionists will be handling the specialized equipment.
-Our air ambulance flight coordinator specialists guide our clients through our services framework to find the best transportation solutions options for them based on the patient’s condition and needs.
+For ECMO and intra-aortic balloon pump transports, specialized teams (such as physicians or cardiovascular perfusionists) manage the equipment.
+Our air ambulance coordination 24/7 specialists guide clients to the best transport solutions based on the patient’s precise medical condition.

-With its Worldwide Network Alliance of contracted F.A.A.
-Part 135 operators and quality providers, Air Medical Transport offers scheduled fixed-wing air ambulance transportation to any domestic and international location with safe access to an appropriate public airport.
+Through our Worldwide Network Alliance of contracted operators, Air Medical Transport provides scheduled fixed-wing air ambulance transportation to any domestic or international location with safe access to an appropriate public airport.
+This includes key destinations such as providing Air Ambulance to and from USA, Air Ambulance to and from Mexico, and Air Ambulance to and from Europe.

 Air Medical Transport International Air Ambulance